TypeError441/chime/README.md

-# chimetools
+# chime
-Main repository for chimetools
+Main repository for chime